MegaMek/megamek/trunk/megamek/docs/editor-readme.txt

     present in the working hex, and controls to remove, add, or adjust terrain.

     The working hex exists in a zone outside the map.
-To apply your hex to the map, place the cursor (outline) on the hex you wish to change, and press the Ctrl key.
-Make sure the keyboard focus is on the board (you may need to click it again with the mouse) before you hit Ctrl.
-To load a hex from the board into the work area, put the cursor on a hex and hit Alt (may be different on other computers.)
+To apply your hex to the map, hold the Ctrl key, then click the hex on the board you want to change.
+    To load a hex from the board into the work area, hold the Alt key, then click the hex on the board you want to copy.
 To make a small change to a single hex on the board, you will need to load the hex into the work area, edit it, and then place it back on the map.
 For efficient use, use the working hex like a paintbrush to change all the applicable terrain of one type before moving to another type of terrain.